Submissions

 Author Guidelines

+The methods is written in Times New Roman 12 pt and 1.15 spacing.
 The author should include references that support the chosen research method.
 Next, describe the methods, models, and techniques used for data collection.
 Explain the research respondents or informants, including relevant characteristics such as location/region, gender, age, education level, and other aspects relevant to the research objectives.
 Describe the criteria used to select the sample, and if the study involves an experiment, include the treatment or intervention applied.
 Explain the instruments used, which may include questionnaires, tests, interviews, or observations.
 Elaborate on the aspects or factors measured by each instrument, and provide examples of the questions or items used.
 Describe the data collection procedures, the time frame used, any difficulties encountered in the field and their solutions, as well as other necessary details that may influence the validity and quality of the data.
-[Times New Roman, 12 pt, 1.15 spacing].

-The results and discussion mat be presented in the same or separate subsections as needed.
-The discussion should be clearly and concisely narrated, focusing on the research findings supported by adequate data.
+The results and discussion is written in Times New Roman 12 pt and 1.15 spacing and may be presented in the same or separate subsections as needed.
 The research findings should provide justification or answers to the research questions.
-Present the results using tables and figures with clear labels and sequential numbering.
+Present the research findings in a clear and logical manner using tables, figures, or charts where appropriate.
 Statistical analysis results should be reported along with a more interpretative explanation, rather than merely restating the numerical data shown in the tables or graphs.
 Use headings and subheadings to report the results and present the discussion.
 Organize the findings based on the tables and figures logically, and then provide explanations and analysis for each table.
 For qualitative research, findings should be presented according to themes that emerge from the data analysis.

 Privacy Statement